This is a 28mm/1.10" x 154mm/6.06" chassis with removable battery provision

 - Placement for a removable protected 18650!
 All other chassis in this size category use a fixed 18650, necessitating a recharge port.
 However, for long days trooping or training, charging up a battery from a port can take way too long.
 Being able to hot-swap batteries is the best solution, especially with high-drain setups that use Neopixel.

-- FIts the single-board Proffieboard, dual-board Arduino Mini+TeensySaber, Plecter Labs Pico Crumble and Nano Biscotte v3/v4 + PEX, and 7Chambers CoreFX or JQSabers Spectra boards in a large 38mm x 19mm x open topped 12-16mm D-shaped area I guess
+- FIts the single-board Proffieboard, dual-board Arduino Mini+TeensySaber, Plecter Labs Crystal Focus X and Pico Crumble and Nano Biscotte v3/v4 + PEX, and 7Chambers CoreFX or JQSabers Spectra boards in a large 38mm x 19mm x open topped 12-16mm D-shaped area I guess

 - Unique to this chassis: FINALLY COMPATIBLE WITH CRYSTAL SHARD V3/V4 IT'S FINALLY WIDE ENOUGH

-- NOT COMPATIBLE WITH CRYSTAL FOCUS, OR ANY NAIGON BOARDS Please don't try and fit any of them in here.
+- NOT COMPATIBLE WITH CRYSTAL FOCUS 9 OR BELOW, OR ANY NAIGON BOARDS Please don't try and fit any of them in here.
 It won't work.
 If you do this and you blame me you're wrong.

 - NOT COMPATIBLE WITH NANO BISCOTTE V4.1 why are you getting this if you have a 4.1